WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 **Talking Points**:

 - Here's a scenario for you: To your utter delight, your favorite vintage television series has just been released for purchase.
-After adding it to your shopping cart up, you scour the internet for a discount code.
-Finally, you found one!
+After adding it to your shopping cart, you scour the internet for a discount code.
+Finally, you find one!
 You enter `TREATYOSELF2020` into your cart's coupon code input box, and instantaneously your cart reflects the discounted price.
 Success!

 </aside>